The universal method for assessing the quality of any diamond, anywhere in the world is known as the 4 Cs of a diamond: Cut, Color, Clarity and Carat.

-Until the middle of the twentieth century, there was no agreed-upon standard by which diamonds could be judged.
+Until the middle of the 20th century, there was no agreed-upon standard by which diamonds could be judged around the world.
 GIA created the first, and now globally accepted standard for describing diamonds: Color, Clarity, Cut and Carat Weight.
 Today, the 4Cs of Diamond Quality is the universal method for assessing the quality of any diamond, anywhere in the world.
-The creation of the Diamond 4Cs meant two very important things: diamond quality could be communicated in a universal language, and diamond customers could now know exactly what they were about to purchase.
+The creation of the Diamond 4Cs meant two very important things: Diamond quality could be communicated in a universal language, and diamond customers could now know exactly what they were about to purchase.

 As creator of the Diamond 4Cs and the International Diamond Grading System™, GIA is not only a global authority, but the world’s trusted source for unbiased assessment.